Doraku/DefaultUnDo/README.md

 manager.Redo();
 ```

-`IUnDoManager.Undo` and `IUnDoManager.Redo` calls are not supported when inside a group operation.
+`IUnDoManager.Undo` and `IUnDoManager.Redo` calls are not supported when inside a transaction.
 Also the actions recorded by the manager should not generate more operations themselves.

 To keep track of the modification, a `Version` property is available on the manager.